VW's new CEO under pressure as emissions scandal hits Porsche

 The EPA’s first notice of violation against VW on Sept.
 18 affected around 500,000 vehicles in the United States.

-It was not immediately clear how many of the 3.0 liter diesel engines for the identified years were sold worldwide.
+It was not immediately clear how many of the 3.0 litre diesel engines for the identified years were sold worldwide.

 “It would cause the biggest possible shock to VW if those accusations are true,” said Stefan Bratzel, head of the Center of Automotive Management think-tank near Cologne.